-I found out that the product includes over 1250 proposal topic templates.
+I found out that the product includes a vast content library of proposal topic templates.
 I clicked on that link to see the list.
 Wow!
 The templates were even grouped into categories like Introduction, Goal-Centered Topics, Project-Centered Topics, Financial Spreadsheets, and so forth.
 Okay, now I started to see not only a whole bunch of proposal topics that I needed to include in my proposal, but I could envision the structure that my proposal should have, too.

 I clicked on one of the proposal template titles, and it displayed the description for that template, which told me how I should use that page in my proposal.
 This is true for every proposal template page in the product - it not only tells you the typical usage for that page in a proposal, but it suggests all sorts of information that you might want to include on the page.
 Just by reading the descriptions, I made a list of data that my boss hadn't given me that could make the proposal much stronger.
 The boss - and even his boss - was going to be so impressed when I made suggestions about information to include that the board hadn't thought of by themselves.

 I could see that I could select a whole bunch of proposal template pages from the library in Proposal Kit and then follow the suggestions on each page to create the proposal for my company.
 Yes!
 I was not alone in this undertaking; Proposal Kit was actually going to help me.